Micophi/dnscheck/README.md

 ```

 ## Behavior
 Currently the application retries to resolve a domain up to 20 times before skipping it.
-In my limited testing, the queries sometime fails probably due to my test configurations.
+In my limited testing, the queries sometime fails probably due to a personnal configurations.

 ## Results
 By default, `dnscheck` will output the results in the current folder using the current date and time as filename(i.e. YYYY-MM-DD_HHhMMmSS.yaml).
 The output has the same format as the config file with only more fields added to it for details.